slee124565/pybankoftaiwan/README.rst

 Purpose
 -------

-`goldpassbook` module is designed for fetch and parse BOT Gold Passbook HTML page data and return easy to use data for information system to integrate with.
+`goldpassbook` module is designed to fetch and parse BOT Gold Passbook HTML page data and provide easy to use JSON data by HTTP API with which other information system could integrate.

 Issues to Solve
 ---------------